kostrubanic/master_thesis/readme.txt

 The pyten.zip file is the compressed Pyten package, which is used for the tensor completion model implemetation.
 In folder src/thesis, there are figures and Latex source code files of the thesis.
-In folder text, there is the Diploma thesis in PDF and PS format.
+In folder text, there is the Master thesis in PDF and PS format.

 All notebooks were developed and tested in Google Colab.
 It is recommended to run them in Google Colab, because they use libraries such as scikit-learn or Tensorflow.